-The National Ignition Facility (NIF), located at Lawrence Livermore National Laboratory, is the world’s largest laser.
-NIF’s 192 powerful laser beams, housed in a 10-story building the size of 3 football fields, can deliver nearly 2 million joules of ultraviolet laser energy in billionth-of-a-second pulses onto a target about the size of a pencil eraser.
+The National Ignition Facility (NIF), located at Lawrence Livermore National Laboratory near San Francisco, is the world’s largest and highest-energy laser.
+NIF’s 192 powerful laser beams, housed in a 10-story building the size of 3 football fields, can deliver more than 2 million joules of ultraviolet laser energy in billionth-of-a-second pulses onto a target about the size of a pencil eraser.
 NIF became operational in March 2009.

 NIF enables scientists to create extreme states of matter, including temperatures of 100 million degrees and pressures that exceed 100 billion times Earth’s atmosphere.
 Experiments conducted on NIF make significant contributions to national and global security, could help pave the way to practical fusion energy, and further the nation’s leadership in basic science and technology and economic competitiveness.

 The total cost for NIF including development, vendors, capital, installation, and commissioning was about $3.5 billion.

-As a cornerstone of the National Nuclear Security Administration (NNSA)’s stockpile stewardship program, NIF scientists conduct experiments necessary to ensure America’s nuclear weapons stockpile remains safe, secure, and reliable without underground testing.
+As a cornerstone of the National Nuclear Security Administration (NNSA)’s Stockpile Stewardship Program, NIF enables scientists to conduct experiments necessary to ensure America’s nuclear weapons stockpile remains safe, secure, and reliable without underground testing.
 NIF is the only NNSA facility with the potential to duplicate all the phenomena that occur in the heart of a modern nuclear device.

 NIF provides unique experimental opportunities to enhance our understanding of the universe by creating the same states of high-energy-density matter that exist in the centers of planets, stars, and other celestial objects.
 For example, with NIF, we can “explore” planets by duplicating the extreme conditions found in their interiors.

-On July 5, 2012, NIF made history when its 192 beams delivered more than 500 trillion watts of peak power and 1.85 megajoules of ultraviolet laser light to its target.
-That’s 1,000 times more power than the United States uses at any instant in time and nearly 100 times more than any other laser facility regularly produces.
+On July 5, 2012, NIF made history when its 192 beams delivered more than 500 trillion watts of peak power and 1.85 megajoules (MJ) of ultraviolet (UV) laser light to its target.
+That’s 1,000 times more power than the United States uses at any instant in time and 10 times more than any other laser facility regularly produces.
 In May 2018, the NIF laser system fired 2.15 MJ of UV energy to the Target Chamber, a 15 percent improvement over the facility’s 1.8-MJ design specification.

-NIF ignition experiments use a centimeter-sized holder called a hohlraum that contains a plastic capsule filled with deuterium and tritium (hydrogen isotopes) fuel.
-Laser beams converge at the top and bottom of the 10-meter-diameter target chamber and deposit their energy inside the hohlraum.
-The x-rays created when the laser beams strike the hohlraum walls compress the deuterium and tritium fuel, generating helium nuclei and neutrons (and extreme heat), creating conditions that exist only in the sun, stars, and a detonating nuclear weapon.
+NIF ignition experiments use a centimeter-sized cylinder called a hohlraum that contains a capsule filled with deuterium and tritium (hydrogen isotopes) fuel.
+Laser beams converge at the top and bottom of the 10-meter-diameter Target Chamber and deposit their energy inside the hohlraum.
+The x rays created when the laser beams strike the hohlraum walls compress the deuterium and tritium fuel, generating helium nuclei (alpha particles) and neutrons (and extreme heat), creating conditions that exist only in the Sun, the stars, and a detonating nuclear weapon.

 Precision ignition experiments on NIF began in May 2011 and have since produced unprecedented high-energy-density environments.
 A large body of scientific knowledge and major new experimental, diagnostic, and target manufacturing capabilities continue to be developed and validated.
-Achieving ignition is one of humankind’s greatest scientific challenges, making it difficult to predict an exact date when it will happen.
+Achieving ignition is one of humankind’s greatest scientific Grand Challenges, making it difficult to predict how soon it will happen.

 No. While the temperatures and pressures involved in creating a controlled fusion reaction are extreme, NIF is designed to make certain that the process is completely safe.
 The ignition “event” is very small—about the diameter of a human hair—and lasts for only a few trillionths of a second.
 The energy released is limited by the very small amount of fuel in the target capsule and is completely contained within the Target Chamber and the Target Bay and switchyard shielding.